SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 ## Summary

-Horray!
+Hooray!
 You've completed successfully [Exercise 11 - Deployment to SAP Cloud Platform Cloud Foundry](#exercise-11---deployment-to-sap-cloud-platform-cloud-foundry).

-Celebrate yourself!
-You have reached your first level in being an UI5 experts.
+And now it's time to celebrate!
+By mastering this session you've reached the first level in becoming a UI5 expert.